-Michael DiLeonardo has shared with prosecutors a great deal of information about the workings of New York's Gambino Crime Family.
+Michael DiLeonardo has shared with prosecutors a great deal of information about the workings of New York's Gambino Crime Family and that organization's interactions with others.
 His information and testimony helped send scores of criminals to prison.
 However, his appearances in spectacular legal cases targeting alleged Gambino family leader John A. "Junior" Gotti (son of the late family boss John J. Gotti) have ended in mistrials.

 DiLeonardo, whose paternal grandfather was immigrant Black Hand extortionist Vincent "Jimmy" DiLeonardo, recalls the Mafia as a sort of family business.
 Jimmy DiLeonardo was linked with the crime family of early Mafia boss Salvatore D'Aquila and remained with the organization as it became the Gambino Family.
 Michael DiLeonardo remembers as a child seeing boss Carlo Gambino around his grandfather's home.

 Admitting to involvement in three murders and to extorting "everybody I could," he helped prosecutors understand the nature of Gambino construction, trucking and stock market rackets, and he shed light on a number of underworld murders and the 1992 attempted murder of Guardian Angels founder Curtis Sliwa.
-He was also helpful in detailing the Gambino Family's problems with Salvatore Gravano's (above) business practices when he served as underboss to John Gotti Sr. During his court appearances, DiLeonardo explained membership lists of the New York area families, which had fallen into the hands of investigators.
+He was also helpful in detailing the Gambino Family's problems with the business practices of Salvatore Gravano, when Gravano served as underboss to John J. Gotti.
+During his court appearances, DiLeonardo explained membership lists of the New York area families, which had fallen into the hands of investigators.

 DiLeonardo spent three years in federal custody before being sentenced on Sept.
 9, 2011, to time already served and three additional years of supervised release.